contrast-zone/t-rewriter.js/canon.md

 ##### simple input/output example

-Typical "hello world" example in *Expression flow* would look like this:
+Typical "hello world" example in *Canon* would look like this:

     /*
         simple input/output example